 Cape Byron Lighthouse

-Cape Byron Lighthouse is located at Cape Byron which is the most easterly point of Australia.
+Cape Byron Lighthouse is located at beautiful Cape Byron which is the most easterly point of Australia.
 Cape Byron is approximately 3km northeast of Byron Bay.
 Cape Byron lighthouse is still in active service, and is the brightest lighthouse in Australia.
 Construction of the lighthouse began in 1900, was completed in 1901, and cost approximately $2.8m Australian dollars (adjusted for inflation).
 The lighthouse has a range of 50 kilometres due to the use of a 1000W 120 Volt tungsten halogen lamp that has an output of 2,200,000 candela (the equivalent of 2.2 million candles!).

 Cape Byron Lighthouse is certainly a well-known and popular Australian landmark - attracting more than 500,000 visitors each year.
 If you wish to visit the lighthouse, you will be pleased to know that the site is open from sunrise to sunset each day, and that there is paid car parking onsite.
 The lighthouse itself is also open to 20 minute guided tours every day between 10am - 3pm (except Christmas Day).
 Entry to the site is free, and the guided tours are available via gold coin donation.